rjdmoore/fictrac/README.md

     1. [Cmake build system](https://cmake.org/download/) (binary distribution)
     2. [OpenCV computer vision library](https://opencv.org/releases.html) (latest release Win pack)
     3. [NLopt optimisation library](https://nlopt.readthedocs.io/en/latest/NLopt_on_Windows/) (precompiled DLL)
-2. Clone or download the FicTrac repository.
-3. Navigate to the FicTrac folder and open a terminal.
+2. Clone or download the FicTrac repository, then navigate to that folder and create a build directory:
-4. Create a new folder and change directory:
 ```
 mkdir build
 cd build
 ```
-5. Next, we will configure and build the FicTrac project.
+3. Next, we will configure and build the FicTrac project.
 FicTrac is written in C++, so you'll need a suitable compiler.
 In this example we will use MSVS Build Tools.
 If you don't already have Visual Studio, you will need to install the [build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
-6. Run Cmake to prepare the necessary build files for FicTrac.
-Here we also need to provide the paths to where we installed OpenCV and NLopt (I have given example paths here, you will need to modify them for your installation).
+4. Run Cmake to prepare the necessary build files for FicTrac.
+Here we also need to provide the paths to where we installed OpenCV and NLopt (I have given example paths here, you will need to modify them for your installation):
 ```
-cmake -G "Visual Studio 15 2017 Win64" -D OPENCV_DIR=C:\path\to\opencv-3.4.2\build -D NLOPT_DIR="C:\path\to\nlopt-2.4.2\" ..
+cmake -G "Visual Studio 15 2017 Win64" -D OPENCV_DIR="C:\path\to\opencv-3.4.2\build" -D NLOPT_DIR="C:\path\to\nlopt-2.4.2\" ..
 ```
-7. Finally, build and install FicTrac:
+5. Finally, build and install FicTrac:
 ```
 cmake --build . --config Release --target ALL_BUILD
 ```